YicongLuo/School_District_Analysis/README.md

 The school board  find academic dishonesty at 9th in Thomas High Schoold and find asked Maria to replace the math and reading scores at 9th for Thomas High School with NaNs while keeping the rest of the data intact.
 I report to describe how these changes affected the overall analysis.
 It will help School Boards to decide to next year budget
 ## Results

-###Replacing the ninth graders' math and reading scores with NaN resulted in the following changes for Thomas High School(THS):
+### Replacing the ninth graders' math and reading scores with NaN resulted in the following changes for Thomas High School(THS):
+Pass rate of Math from 93% to 66%
+Pass rate of Math from 97% to 69%

 ### How is the district summary affected?
 ![district_summary](Resources/district_summary.png)